sc0ttj/component/README.md

 ## Using the `useAudio` module

 Provides an audio add-on, powered by the Web Audio API, for highly performant, timing-sensitive sounds.
-Useful for audio applications and visualizations.
+Useful for games, audio applications and visualizations.
 Works in browser only (not in NodeJS).

-The `useAudio` add-on works standalone, or you can attach it to Component as an add-on.
+`useAudio` can work standalone, or you can attach it to Component as an add-on.

-Simple standalone usage example:
+Here's a standalone usage example:

 ```js
 <script src="https://unpkg.com/@scottjarvis/component/dist/useAudio.min.js"></script>